First on CNN: Next spring the economy will sink into a 1990-style mild recession, Fitch says - KESQ

 The Great Recession, which began in late 2007, was the worst downturn since the Great Depression and nearly led to the collapse of the financial system.
 The Covid recession, beginning in early 2020, caused the unemployment rate to skyrocket to nearly 15%.

-By contrast, Fitch Ratings sees the unemployment rate rising from just 3.5% today to 5.2% in 2024.
-That translates to the loss of millions of jobs, but not nearly as many as those lost during the prior two recessions.
+By contrast, Fitch Ratings sees the unemployment rate rising from just 3.5% today to a peak of 5.4% in 2024.
+That implies a 1.9 percentage point increase from current levels and translates to the loss of millions of jobs, but not nearly as many as those lost during the prior two recessions: The unemployment rate spiked by 11.2 percentage points during the Covid recession and by 5.6 percentage points during the Great Recession.
+Following the 1990-1991 recession, the rate increased by 2.8 percentage points.

 “Fitch Ratings expects a very strong consumer balance sheet and the strongest labor market in decades to cushion the impact of a likely recession,” the report said.

-Despite rising recession fears, the job market remains very tight, with the supply of workers failing to keep up with demand for labor.
+Despite rising recession fears, the job market remains very tight, with the supply of workers out of balance with the demand for labor.
 Firings are low, quits and job openings are high.

 Echoes of 1990